netusscoder/nodeJs_Project/README.md

 # nodeJs_Project
-An online Medical Store which bestowing people with medicines and other relevant helpful stuffs.
+An online Medical Store nurturing people with medicines and other relevant helpful stuffs.